 To build muscle and strength, we must challenge ourselves by progressively increasing the weight we lift.

 For each exercise, find a weight where you can do 3-5 sets of 6-8 reps in perfect form.
 If you're easily hitting the last few reps of the last set, then it's time to increase the weight!

 If you want to start training a little more seriously but you’re not really sure how to build muscle and lose fat, this tip is a game-changer!

 Starting your workout on the isolated weights machines that line the gym floor will hinder your results, as they only work one muscle group at a time.

-Instead, start with total-body lifts and finish off your workout with the smaller, isolated exercises to target any weaker areas such as your biceps, triceps and abs.
+Compound exercises include squats, deadlifts, lunges, pull-ups and pushups, and not only are they the most efficient way to build muscle and lose body fat, but they are great for building core strength too.
+Instead of seated leg curls and extensions, start with total-body lifts and finish off your workout with the smaller, isolated exercises to target any weaker areas such as your biceps, triceps and abs.